abhaycashikar/SubredditLinker/README.md

 # SubredditLinker
-Creates and displays links for subreddit names (i.e. "r/" followed by a string) in user messages.
+Links to and displays basic info for subreddit names (i.e. "r/" followed by a string) in user messages.